arturwojnar/blog/articles/architecture-the-bad-parts.md

 The test for whether a new alert should be raised when it turns out there is a significant risk of fatty liver was added (according to the architecture and its logic) to the `Alert` entity. 🎯

-<article-image src="/public/articles/architecture-the-bad-parts/change3-1.webp" label="Image 9.
+<article-image maxwidth="900px" src="/public/articles/architecture-the-bad-parts/change3-1.webp" label="Image 9.
 Fatty liver check applied to the Alert class."></article-image>

 It's worth noticing how this new method, `checkFattyLiverRisk`, is being called in the related service.
 You can see it in Image 10. 👀

-<article-image src="/public/articles/architecture-the-bad-parts/change3-2.webp" label="Image 10.
+<article-image maxwidth="900px" src="/public/articles/architecture-the-bad-parts/change3-2.webp" label="Image 10.
 New method is called before calling the risk cancer check."></article-image>

 ### Risks ⚠️

 <big-number value="1"></big-number> Checking the cancer risk and checking the fatty liver risk both happen in the `Alert` entity (within the same context). 🔀
 **This is coupling, but now between two _write models_.** The newly added check requires the patient's sex, ALT, and fibrosis levels to be calculated.

-<big-number value="2">The service calls so-called _side effects_ synchronously, one after another.</big-number> ⏱️
+<big-number value="2"></big-number> The service calls so-called _side effects_ synchronously, one after another. ⏱️
 **What if one of the checks fails?
 Or what would happen if the running container gets abruptly closed between the checks?** Will we end up in an _inconsistent_ state?
 This is a matter of _reliability_. 🛡️

 <big-number value="3"></big-number> When you look closely at the `Alert` service, we see a pretty lengthy dictionary containing `Alert`, `Measurement`, and `User`. 📚